Planá nad Lužnicí: Etymology

-The word planá meant 'barren', but it also denoted a wide, open landscape.
+The Czech word planá meant 'barren', but it also denoted a wide, open landscape.

 Geography

 Planá nad Lužnicí is urbanistically fused with the neighbouring town of Sezimovo Ústí in the north.
 It is located about 6 km south of Tábor.
 It lies in the Tábor Uplands.
 The highest point is the flat hill Holeček at 431 m above sea level.
 The Lužnice River flows through the town.
 There are several fishponds in the municipal territory.

 History

 Planá nad Lužnicí was first mentioned in a letter of bishop Tobiáš of Bechyně from 1288 or 1289, when it was part of the Prague episcopacy.
 From the time Oldřich of Ústí came to power until 1547, Planá was a dependency of the newly established Hussite town of Tábor.
 Then the town was bought by William of Rosenberg, who had a wooden bridge over the Lužnice river built.
 The estate was then inherited by Peter Vok of Rosenberg.
-At the end of the 17th century, it was taken over by the Sternbergs and later by the House of Lobkowicz.
+At the end of the 17th century, it was taken over by the Sternbergs and later by the Lobkowicz family.

-After 1848, Planá became an independent municipality, which developed also thanks to the construction of the railway line (1869) and timber rafting, which ran here until 1946.
+After 1848, Planá became an independent municipality, which developed also thanks to the construction of the railway line in 1869 and thanks to timber rafting, which ran here until 1946.